Alex Frezza: a creative behind the counter

 n

 I’ve been trying to make ChatGpt staff shifts for 3 monthsu2026.
 I still haven’t succeeded.
-When the AI manages to take turns for me, then I will worry about the future of humanity.
+When the AI manages to take turns for me, then I will worry regarding the future of humanity.
 Until then, we are safe.

 n